 This team of Engineering professors are actively engaged in all sectors of the robotics industry and work closely with both the extended research team here at Waterloo as well as the RoboHub's on- and off-campus collaborators to achieve the RoboHub's research goals.
-To find out more about these goals, visit the Research Themes page.
+To find out more about these goals, visit the research themes page.

 For details on any of the core research team's specific research interests and backgrounds, check out their profiles below.

 Professor William Melek is the RoboHub Director, a University Research Chair, and leads the Laboratory of Computational Intelligence and Automation.
 He is an expert on robotics, artificial intelligence, sensing, and state estimation.